-As a Certified Top Employer for the 5th consecutive year, Canon Europe takes pride and commitment in the rich diversity of its employees.
-Represented by 39 nationalities from across the globe, this strong cultural infusion of talent brings to life our corporate philosophy, Kyosei, living and working together for the common good.
+As a Certified Top Employer for the 6th consecutive year, Canon Europe takes pride and commitment in the rich diversity of its employees.
+Represented by 41 nationalities from across the globe, this strong cultural infusion of talent brings to life our corporate philosophy, Kyosei.
 This guiding principle is embraced by all Canon employees and it shapes our mission and our values, the way we treat our people and conduct our business.
-This deeply held belief is at the heart of everything we do.

 Our philosophy informs the work we do today and influences the way we operate within the wider community and throughout the world.
-By continuing to reduce environmental impacts across our operations, we ensure a reduced carbon footprint and empower a new generation of visual storytellers through our 'Imaging for Good' and 'Young People' programmes.
+By continuing to reduce environmental impacts across our operations, we ensure a reduced carbon footprint and empower a new generation of visual storytellers through our 'Miraisha' and 'Young People' programmes.